Teraku/Skill-Overhaul/README.md

 ######Ghost
 * Moving Target now increases movement speed based on your detection risk.
 * Nine Lives Ace now additionally guarantees a self-revive on your first down.
+* SMG Specialist gives a 20% damage boost to SMG's (credit to SC).

 ######Fugitive
 * Daredevil has been replaced with Moving Target.
 Basic version gives the old Daredevil Basic+Ace effects, Ace allows sprinting in any direction.
 * Brother's Keeper has been merged into Brother's Keeper Basic.
 * Brother's Keeper Ace now gives a 20% chance for your first aid kits to restore a down.
+* Trigger Happy now works with Akimbos too.

 ######Perk Decks
 * The first perk in Rogue and Crook (Subtle) now increases your dodge chance by 10% again, instead of 5%.